Science

 Assessment

-4. Two-thirds assessment (4 weeks) using a concept cartoon or Explorify to test understanding and provide time to address misconceptions.
+3. Use of a concept cartoon to test understanding and provide time to address misconceptions.

 Science focus for this year